aitshuber/immunizecc/bill-watch.md

 #### ***BILL WATCH******&nbsp;***
 {: .text-center}

+This year, we have closely monitored the nearly 50 immunization-related bills filed at the State Capitol in Austin.
+Now, with only weeks left until the Legislative Session gavels to a close, we have turned our attention to four particular anti-immunization bills on the move that would have harmful and far-reaching implications for public health, negative impacts on families and communities, and unintended consequences for the business sector and our state’s economic strength.&nbsp;

 |  |  |  |  |
 | **BILL** | **AUTHOR** | **COMPANION** | **CAPTION** |
 | --- | --- | --- | --- |